scipp/scipp/docs/reference/developer/adr/0016-do-not-support-attrs.rst

 An HDF5 dataset can then be loaded including its attributes, while at the same time avoiding the risk of invalidating attributes in operations.
 However, unless we lock down mutable access to ``scipp.Variable.values`` such a mechanism would always have loopholes.
 Is there a viable and safe mechanism for such attributes?
-Is there a sufficient number of application where such a restricted attribute support would be worthwhile?
+Is there a sufficient number of applications where such a restricted attribute support would be worthwhile?

 Decision
 --------